The Mercedes-AMG Project One debuts at the Frankfurt Motor Show as the brand's ultimate hypercar.

 What Will It Look Like?

-Mercedes official teasers show the Project One looking like a road-going Le Mans prototype.
+Mercedes official teasers (below) show the Project One looking like a road-going Le Mans prototype.
 The cockpit hunkers just above the front fenders, and the following roofline features a prominent scoop for feeding cool air to the engine.
 A prominent fin extends high above the tail, and massive rear fenders suggest equally gargantuan tires back there.

 What’s Under The Hood?